Wondering how much loyalty programs cost? If so, you’ve come to the right place.

 From simple paper stamp or punch cards through to fully integrated solutions that are woven through the fabric of a business.

-In this article, we’ll cover the following topics to give you some idea of the different loyalty program options and how much you can expect to pay for a loyalty program.
+In this article, we’ll cover the following topics to give you some ideas of the different loyalty program options and how much you can expect to pay for a loyalty program.

 Stamp Card Loyalty Programs

 Stamp Cards or Punch Cards are one of the simplest and easiest forms of loyalty programs to introduce to your business.
-The are generally inexpensive and are a great quick solution that are particularly popular in cafes, hair and beauty and hospitality
+They are generally inexpensive and are a great quick solution that are particularly popular in cafes, hair and beauty and hospitality businesses.

 Digital Loyalty Card App Costs